sunfishcode/design/TextFormat.md

 s-expression syntax, these expressions are quite awkward to read, and this isn't even a very big example.
 But the text syntax here is very short.

-This also introduces the push and pop mechanism for splitting up expression trees.
-Push and pop connect subtrees to their parents, allowing them to be written separately in the text syntax, but still be part of the same conceptual tree in the wasm semantics, and in the wasm binary format.
+This also introduces the `push` mechanism for splitting up expression trees. `push`, and the implicit pop `#0`, connect subtrees to their parents, allowing them to be written separately in the text syntax, but still be part of the same conceptual tree in the wasm semantics, and in the wasm binary format.

 In particular, note that the s-expression version has a `set_local` buried in the middle of a tree, making it easy for a human to miss.
 Humans wouldn't write code that way, but in wasm, compilers are *incentivised* to write it that way, because it reduces code size.
-It's going to happen a lot, and the push/pop mechanism gives us a way to make this more readable in many cases.
+It's going to happen a lot, and the `expr` mechanism gives us a way to make this more readable in many cases.

-See [below](#pushpop) for more information.

 ### Labels